-“He just slammed the water so hard [and] nothing on his body was moving,” said Scott DiBiaso, one of several sailors rigging up on shore who were horrified to see the powerful kite dragging Mr. Sayre’s limp body away from the beach.
+“He just slammed the water so hard [and] nothing on his body was moving,” said Scott DiBiaso, one of several sailors rigging up on shore who were horrified to see the powerful kite dragging Mr. Sayre’s unconscious body away from the beach.

 “Bear was instantly on him.
 It was probably under 45 seconds [after the crash],” Mr. DiBiaso said.